hyprwm/hyprland-wiki/content/nix/hyprland-on-any-distro-using-nix.md

 ---
-title: Hyprland on any distro using nix
+title: Hyprland on any distro using Nix
 weight: 10
 ---